smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 where new functionality needed to be introduced on old releases instead of shipping an updated version with the new changes.

-Most of our defects centerred around environment instability.
+Most of our problems centerred around environment instability.
 Our favourites were running out of disk space or IP addresses that would prevent the running system from continuing to function.
-We had one big pool for every environment and so any one environment that misbehaved could hurt its nieghbours.
+We had one big pool for every environment and so any environment that misbehaved would hurt its nieghbours.

 We had competeting goals compared to some of our clients.
 They needed stability whereas we needed to introduce and validate new functionality.
 Our ability to